poooi/poi/docs/plugin.md

 + code executed when importing (using `import` or `require` syntax) the module
 + imported variables

-For example, if a plugin is inside poi main interface (*panel plugin*), a React component should be exported; if it is a standalone window plugin (*window plugin*), it should export content index page (`index.html`); plugins that does not contain any user-interface will just run in the back-end.
+For example, if a plugin is inside poi main interface (*panel plugin*), a React component should be exported; if it is a standalone window plugin (*window plugin*), it should export content index page (`index.html`); plugins that does not contain any user-interface (*backend plugin*) will just run in the back-end.

 Of course there will be many arguments related to installation, upgrade, removing, executing and setting.